-- (f) Dividends and distributions to shareholders: Dividends and distributions are recorded on the ex-dividend date.
-Dividends from net investment income and dividends from net realized capital gains, if any, are normally declared and paid annually, but the fund may make distributions on a more frequent basis to comply with the distribution requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+(f) Dividends and distributions to shareholders: Dividends and distributions are recorded on the ex-dividend date.
+Dividends from net investment income are normally declared and paid quarterly.
+Dividends from net realized capital gains, if any, are normally declared and paid annually, but the fund may make distributions on a more frequent basis to comply with the distribution requirements of the Internal Revenue Code of 1986, as amended (the "Code").
 To the extent that net realized capital gains can be offset by capital loss carryovers, it is the policy of the fund not to distribute such gains.
-Income and capital gain distributions are determined in accordance with income tax regulations, which may differ from GAAP. - (g) Federal income taxes: It is the policy of the fund to continue to qualify as a regulated investment company, if such qualification is in the best interests of its shareholders, by complying with the applicable provisions of the Code, and to make distributions of taxable income and net realized capital gain sufficient to relieve it from substantially all federal income and excise taxes.
+Income and capital gain distributions are determined in accordance with income tax regulations, which may differ from GAAP.